dominik31415/kaggleproblems/README.md

 # machine learning

-This folder contains several smaller ML scripts.
+This folder contains several smaller ML models.

 Description of files:
 - CNN_MIST.py : classical example of recognizing the MNIST figure set using a simple CNN and Keras